 - Cold/flu symptoms

 - Increased flatulence

 - Aches and pains in muscles

 - Sore throat

 - Itchy skin and scalp

 How long does a detox take?

 This depends on a few things.
 It will depend on how long you have eaten a poor diet and your lifestyle choices in the past.
-If you are ill now, wanting to reverse an illness/disease, it will depend on how far along your “conditions” is.
+If you are ill now, wanting to reverse an illness/disease, it will depend on how far along your “conditions” are.
 Have you used antibiotics for much of your life, steroid creams or medications?
 Do you drink caffeine or do you smoke?
 What is your emotional and physical life like?
 Have you eaten dairy and animal flesh your whole life?
 Or have you been eating a pretty clean diet for most of your life?
-All of these factors need to be considered and the process of detoxification will vary from person to person.
+All of these factors need to be considered and the process of detoxification will vary from person to person depending on each of them.
 Some people detox for a few months, others for years.
 Think of detoxing as peeling back the layers of an onion.
 Each layer gets you closer to alkalizing, detoxifying and regenerating your cells and your health.
 It is a process and for many, like myself, it becomes part of your lifestyle and something that you welcome.